 You can drive your rental car from Montenegro to surrounding countries.
 Every company has its own rules, but usually the only exceptions are Albania and Kosovo.

 You’ll need a green card (zeleni karton), which gives you insurance cover in a foreign country to cross the border and this is issued by your rental car company.
-Make sure your green card is valid before you take your car, if it’s expired you’ll be turned back at the border.
+Make sure your green card is valid before you take your car, if it’s expired you’ll have to buy border insurance at the border.

 But what about hiring a car?